Octennial Act

+Subsequent developments

 The Octennial Act reinvigorated the Commons, both with newly elected reformers and with MPs made more active by the prospect of imminent re-election.
 Changes included more assertiveness over supply bills and Poynings' Law, easing the penal laws, and securing the Constitution of 1782.
 There were unsuccessful attempts to shorten the maximum duration, in 1773 by Sir William Parsons and in 1777 by Sir Edward Newenham.

 The act was rendered moot when the Parliament of Ireland was abolished by the Act of Union 1800.
-It was formally repealed by the Statute Law Revision (Ireland) Act 1879.
+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision (Ireland) Act 1879 (42 & 43 Vict. c.
+24).